 Each gymnast from the club performed a basic pass on floor mats or an advanced tumbling pass on an inflatable air track, and a range and conditioning routine to assess their strength and flexibility.
 The scores from each pass and the routine were added together to form the total mark. (more…)

 Okehampton Trampoline Club came away with four medals from the Griffin Trampoline competition in Street on Sunday 13th November.

 It was a busy competition with a friendly atmosphere.
 The trampolines were top level 6x4s and 4x4s, so the children did well to adjust to the bouncier trampolines with only three or four practice warm ups.

 In her first competition, Bethan Honey won the gold medal in the U11 Award 6 class, with Alice Smith taking silver.
 Elise Boucher gave two steady performances in the U9 Award 6 to come 7th. (more…)

-Children and parents had a hauntingly good time at OCRA Gym and Trampoline Club’s Hallowe’en party on Friday 28th October.
+Children and parents had a hauntingly good time at Okehampton Gym and Trampoline Club’s Hallowe’en party on Friday 28th October.

 Held to raise money for competition equipment, the fancy dress disco saw children and parents arrive dressed as vampires, princesses, spiders, ghosts and ghouls.

 After receiving their free ‘vampire’ cordial, the children played fun Hallowe’en games, including zombie musical statues, musical bumps and a dance off.
 There were prizes for the winners of each competition, including the best home-carved pumpkin and the best fancy dress costume.